 So, one of the easiest ways to ensure they are rid of is to simply remove all your fish.
 Once its residents have temporarily moved, you can keep the tank at 80 degrees for around four days.

-Removal is a preferable method when the water volume is too large, or when there is only a handful of fishes there.
+Removal is a preferred method when the water volume is too large, or when there is only a handful of fish there.

 Otherwise, having a UV sterilizer in addition to the regular filter will help a lot.

 Can Fish Recover from White Spots?

 The short answer is yes.
 Other than getting rid of the parasites from the tank, you should control the stress factors.
 Make sure your fish is as happy and comfortable as possible.
 This will help prevent any outbreak as your fish recovers from the infection.

 How Long Can Your Fish Live with White Spots?